Terry Burrows

-Terence Ashley Burrows is an English author, multi-instrumental musician and producer based in London.
-Best known as a cult performer under the alias Yukio Yung, Burrows is also a prolific author of books relating to music history, theory, and tuition, technology, business, popular psychology and modern history.
+Terence Ashley Burrows is an English author, multi-instrumental musician, broadcaster and producer based in London.
+Best known as a cult performer under the alias Yukio Yung, Burrows is also an author of books relating to music history, theory, and tuition, technology, business, popular psychology and modern history.
 His works include The Art of Sound (Thames & Hudson), Mute: A Visual Document (co-authored with Daniel Miller) (Thames & Hudson), Guitars Illustrated (Billboard), 1001 Guitars...
 (Cassell), KISS Guide to Playing Guitar (Dorling Kindersley), Total Guitar Tutor (Barnes & Noble), and ITV Visual History of the 20th Century (Carlton).
-His books—now numbering close to one hundred titles—have been published in sixteen different countries and translated into a dozen different languages.
+His books — now numbering close to one hundred titles — have been published in sixteen countries and translated into a dozen languages.
 As a writer, his pseudonyms include Terence Ashley, Harrison Franklin, Hans-Joachim Vollmer and Yukio Yung.
-He has also written for numerous periodicals in the UK, US, and Germany.
+He has also written for periodicals in the UK, US, and Germany.

-Burrows was born in Ipswich, Suffolk, England and started studying classical piano at the age of five.
+Burrows was born in Ipswich, Suffolk, England and began studying classical piano at the age of five.
 (AllMusic describes him as "A classically trained keyboardist with an advanced degree in computer engineering.")
-When he was 12 he started to teach himself guitar, and later took up bass, drums, and saxophone.
-The anti-establishment attitudes of punk subculture appealed to him but his musical influences included Syd Barrett, Kraftwerk, the Who, Brian Eno, the Television Personalities, and the Canterbury progressive music scene.
+Aged 12 he taught himself guitar, and later took up bass, synthesisers, drums, and saxophone.
+The anti-establishment attitudes of punk subculture appealed to him but his musical influences included Syd Barrett, Kraftwerk, the Who, Brian Eno, the Television Personalities, Talk Talk and the Canterbury progressive music scene.
 Still in his teens, Burrows founded indie label, Hamster Records, releasing albums by non-commercial acts such as Loch Ness Monster, Rimarimba, R. Stevie Moore and Attrition, and his own "post-punk industrial funk" under the guise of Jung Analysts.
 In 1986, Cordelia Records released Burrows' Tree Climbing Goats (And Other Analysing Shanties) LP, his first release under the pseudonym Yukio Yung, chosen because of an obsession at that time with Japanese culture.

 In 1986, Burrows met Alan Jenkins, leader of The Deep Freeze Mice, and together they formed The Chrysanthemums, with Burrows as lead singer and keyboard player.
-A psychedelic art pop band with a large cult following almost entirely outside of the UK, they released four albums and four EPs.
-In 2010, German music magazine MusikExpress placed them at number 23 in their list of the most under-rated bands of all time.
+A psychedelic art pop band with a cult following almost entirely outside of the UK, in 2010, German music magazine MusikExpress placed them at number 23 in their list of the most under-rated bands of all time.